NathanaelSpecht/Engine/README.md

 - A game design and modeling tool for making such games.

-You can view my progress in TODO.md.
+You can view my progress towards release in TODO.md.
 Until that checklist is complete, expect breaking changes from time to time.

 # Updates After First Release